IBRice101/IBRice101.github.io/HacksocWiki/linux-commands.md

 ## sudo

-`sudo` (which stands for SUperuser DO) is the command you use when you want to perform an action as root, (known as administrator in Windows).
+`sudo` (which stands for Superuser DO) is the command you use when you want to perform an action as root, (known as administrator in Windows).
 Most of the time this command will be used when making changes to your system, such as installing a new piece of software or editing a config file.

 ![using the apt package manager to install neofetch, this is a process that requires sudo](../media/HacksocWiki/sudo.png)